craftercms/docs/source/system-administrators/activities/security/configure-ldap.rst

 Configure LDAP Authentication
 =============================

-Configuring LDAP authentication is very simple: in your Authoring installation, go to ``shared/classes/crafter/studio/extension`` and add the following lines to ``studio-config-override.yaml`` (of course, make any appropriate configuration changes according to your LDAP system):
+To configure LDAP authentication, in your Authoring installation, go to ``shared/classes/crafter/studio/extension`` and add the following lines to the ``studio-config-override.yaml`` file.

+.. note:: The values for the parameters listed below are just examples.
+Remember to make any appropriate configuration changes according to your directory service in use.

 .. code-block:: properties
     :linenos:
+    :caption: shared/classes/crafter/studio/extension/studio-config-override.yaml

     # Studio authentication chain configuration
     studio.authentication.chain: